 The renovation components involved converting the old gymnasium into the new Arts Wing with a multi-purpose performing arts theatre, music / band rehearsal hall, practice rooms, ensemble room, and art studio.
 Additional programming includes a new entrance and atrium, active green roof, and outdoor terraces.

-As part of the Client’s requirements, the proposed building respects the current aesthetics of the existing campus buildings and the height / scale of adjacent heritage buildings.
+Based on a key objective of recognizing the school’s heritage and urban context, the building respects the current aesthetics of the existing campus buildings and the height / scale of adjacent heritage buildings.
 The new Centre is a connector of technological innovation, wellness, and collaboration.
 Natural light and transparency of spaces was critical in creating a collaborative and energizing environment for the girls, while promoting visibility and presence to the public.

 A series of internal walkways and adjoining collaboration spaces, interconnected between the floors, encourages students, staff, and faculty to pass by, see, and be inspired by the advances in technology and wellness activities.
 The interior of the gymnasium, theatre, and music hall are defined by a rich palette of finishes, while the learning centres, commons, informal study spaces, and art studio are flooded with natural daylight; not only connecting girls to the exterior fields and lush greens, but also within program spaces.

-The mass of the building is anchored into the existing 1915 building with a similar language and palette.
+The mass of the building is anchored into the existing 1930’s and 1918 structures with a similar language and palette.
 Exterior terraces allow for outdoor events and gathering, and several pathways and courtyards create moments for social interaction.